How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

-If you are an end user, then you have to use and keep the latest version.
+If you are an end-user, then you have to use and keep the latest version.
 You can simply ask the supplier or manufacturer to provide it.

 I already did a small research to find out MSDS update frequency information.
-You can use my research result as reference for determining the updating frequency.
+You can use my research result as a reference for determining the updating frequency.

 Canadian Workplace Hazardous Materials Information System (WHMIS)

 MSDS updating frequency is every 3 years or when significant new data is available before 3 years elapsed.

 This means that revised MSDS must be available if there is a change in the hazard classification of the substance.
 Or if there is a change in method of handling, storing, or personal protection against its hazard.